-- 221. The First Amendment to the United States Constitution prohibits the government from limiting the right of free speech if the restriction purporting to limit such speech is too vague to be enforced.
+205. The First Amendment to the United States Constitution prohibits the government from limiting the right of free speech if the restriction purporting to limit such speech is too vague to be enforced.
 See Bd. of Airport Comm'rs of City of Los Angeles v.
 Jews for Jesus, Inc., 482 U.S. 569, 576 (1987).
-A statute violates the Due Process Clause if it commands compliance in terms "so vague and indefinite as really to be no rule or standard at all, or [if] substantially incomprehensible."
+A statute violates the Due Process Clause if it commands compliance in terms "so vague and indefinite as really to be no rule or standard at all, or was substantially incomprehensible."
 Jones v.
 City of Lubbock, 727 F.2d 364, 373 (5th Cir.
 1984) (internal citations and quotations omitted). "[T]he purpose of the vagueness doctrine is to prevent the government from chilling substantial amounts of speech and facilitating discriminatory and arbitrary enforcement.
 That is, the vagueness doctrine addresses laws where citizens cannot predict which actions are prohibited and where discriminatory and arbitrary enforcement is possible."
 Bode v.

 Kenner City, No. CV 17-5483, 2017 WL 3189290, at 17 (E.D.
 La.
+July 26, 2017) (internal citations and quotations omitted).
-July 26, 2017) (internal citations and quotations omitted). - 222.
-The applicability of the void for vagueness doctrine is heightened both when criminal sanctions are attached to a vague law and whenever the First Amendment is implicated; both of which are implicated in Section 7.04 of SB 1.

-- 223. The provision banning ballot collection services is substantially vague and violates Plaintiffs' rights under the First and Fourteenth Amendments. - 224.
-The provision banning ballot collection is substantially vague because it fails to sufficiently define any of its terms, including "in-person interaction," "in the physical presence of [a ballot]," "in connection with [vote harvesting services]," "other benefit," and "inten[t] to deliver votes." - 225.
-It is unclear what types of "in-person interaction" with voters-whether verbal or non-verbal or whether limited by time and place-are prohibited. - 226.
-It is unclear how physically proximate a ballot must be to a volunteer or employee to fall under Section 7.04, and given the vagaries of the definition of so-called "vote harvesting" itself, it is unclear what an action conducted "in connection with" it entails. - 227.
-It is unclear whether providing volunteers with, for example, food, water, or academic credit counts as illegally providing them with "compensation or other benefit" for their advocacy work. - 228.
-The provision banning ballot collection services provides no guidance regarding the standard imposed to evaluate an "inten[t] to deliver votes for a specific candidate or measure." - 229.
-Many non-partisan expressive activities-from knocking on doors for a nonprofit about a bill or measure while wearing a campaign shirt to interacting with voters at candidate forums where voters may bring ballots with them-are subject to the threat of prosecution under this law. - 230.
-Due to these vague provisions, the so-called anti-"vote harvesting" provision does not give reasonable notice of what constitutes prohibited conduct, including to the Plaintiffs and their members who regularly engage in such activities protected under the First Amendment as part of their organizational missions.
+- 206. The applicability of the void for vagueness doctrine is heightened both when criminal sanctions are attached to a vague law and whenever the First Amendment is implicated; both of which are implicated in Section 7.04 of SB 1. - 207.
+The provision banning ballot collection services is substantially vague and violates Plaintiffs' rights under the First and Fourteenth Amendments. - 208.
+The provision banning ballot collection is substantially vague because it fails to sufficiently define any of its terms, including "interaction," "involving a ballot," "other benefit" and "intent to deliver votes." - 209.
+It is unclear what types of "interaction" with voters-whether verbal or non-verbal or whether limited by time and place-are prohibited. - 210.
+It is unclear what an activity "involving" an official ballot or ballot application entails-whether the law prohibits voter interactions in the physical presence of a ballot or ballot application, or whether a passing reference suffices. - 211.
+It is unclear whether providing volunteers with, for example, food or water counts as illegally providing them with "compensation or other benefit" for their advocacy work. - 212.
+The provision banning ballot collection services provides no guidance regarding the standard imposed to evaluate an "inten[t] to deliver votes for a specific candidate or measure." - 213.
+Many non-partisan expressive activities-from knocking on doors for a nonprofit while wearing a campaign shirt to having casual conversations with voters about candidates for office-are subject to the threat of prosecution under this law.

-- 231. This overbroad provision risks arbitrary and capricious enforcement that will make it impossible for Plaintiffs to understand in advance what is and is not prohibited by the law. - 232.
-There is no compelling state interest or rational basis for requiring such confusing restrictions that inhibit Plaintiffs' ability to speak and dissuade voters from casting ballots. - 233.
-Section 7.04 is therefore unconstitutionally vague under the Due Process Clause and the First Amendment. - 234.
-Plaintiffs are entitled to injunctive relief, against the AG, who is statutorily authorized to enforce the criminal penalties set forth in Section 7.04 of SB 1, as well as reasonable attorney's fees and costs.
+- 214. Due to these vague provisions, the so-called anti-"vote harvesting" provision does not give reasonable notice of what constitutes prohibited conduct, including the Plaintiffs and their members who regularly engage in such activities protected under the First Amendment as part of their organizational missions. - 215.
+This overbroad provision risks arbitrary and capricious enforcement that will make it impossible for Plaintiffs to understand in advance what is and is not prohibited in the law. - 216.
+There is no compelling state interest or rational basis for requiring such confusing restrictions that inhibit Plaintiffs' ability to speak and dissuade voters from casting ballots. - 217.
+Section 7.04 is therefore unconstitutionally vague under the Due Process Clause and the First Amendment. - 218.
+Plaintiffs are entitled to injunctive relief, as well as reasonable attorney's fees and costs.